 Contact information for the office in Canyon County is listed below.

-3 What You'll Need to Officiate in Canyon County
+3 Order Necessary Documentation to Officiate in Canyon County

 With that step done, you can proceed to our online catalog to order any documentation required to officiate in your area.
-We typically advise ministers in Canyon County to get an Ordination Package, though ultimately your decision will depend on the specific information you receive when speaking with local officials.
+We typically advise ministers in Canyon County to get a Classic Wedding Package, though ultimately your decision will depend on the specific information you receive when speaking with local officials.

 Now you’re ready to officiate the wedding!
 If it’s your first time officiating (or even if it’s not) be sure to check out our wedding training center for helpful tips and tools.

 After the ceremony is over, the last important box to check is filling out the marriage license.
 In Canyon County, this license does not expire (contact Bureau of Vital Statistics if held for over 1 year), there is no mandatory waiting period, and the completed license must be returned before its listed expiration date.
 To learn more about how to fill out this document, please visit our marriage license training guide.